HOW MANY STATES REQUIRE FINANCIAL LITERACY?

 What you'll learn:

 Ever noticed how “adulting” feels like it should include financial literacy as a mandatory subject?
-Guess what—some states are finally catching on.
-As of mid-2025, 29 states officially require a standalone personal finance course (at least one semester) to graduate high school.
+Well, guess what?
+Some states are finally catching on.
+As of October 2025, 30 states officially require a standalone personal finance course (at least one semester) to graduate high school.
 That’s a big step up from just a handful a decade ago.

 How Many States Require Financial Literacy for High School Students ?